bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/Extra/career/conflict-resolution.md

 As we see others moving to silence or violence–sharing mostly stories or very little at all–it helps us stay in dialogue if we can encourage them to share their entire Path to Action, or the explanation of how emotions, thoughts, and experiences lead to our actions.
 We have to find a way to move others back to their facts.

 It also helps curb our own defensive response.
-We should ask, “Why would a reasonable, rational, and decent person think or feel this way?”.
+We should ask, “Why would a reasonable, rational, and decent person think or feel this way?".
 Stay curious!
 It’s hard to feel defensive and curious at the same time.

 Finally, it takes us to the only place where the feelings can be resolved: The source (the facts and story behind the emotions).